 DraftKings is the only top Daily Fantasy Site that currently offers daily fantasy contests for the UFC.
 They’re my favourite daily fantasy site and in my opinion they’ve overtaken FanDuel as the industry leader in Daily Fantasy in North America.

-The Fight Night and UFC on Fox contests aren’t quite that big, but you will still see $50,000 contests with just a $3 entry for the smaller events.
+The Fight Night contests aren’t quite that big, but you will still see $50,000 contests with just a $3 entry for the smaller events.

 I’m writing this a few days before Fight Night 73, so I’ll give you a screenshot of what the fighter salaries look like below.
 Or click here to view the salaries for an upcoming event.

 The scoring for daily fantasy MMA at DraftKings is hard to follow during the fight.
 You do get points for strikes, takedowns, knockdowns, advances and reversals, but you really have to wait until after the fight to know what your fighter scored because all of those things are open to interpretation by the judges.
 Basically what you’re looking for in MMA daily fantasy is for your fighter to win the fight, and the quicker the win, the better.

 Points During Fight

 - Advances: +3 points

 - Takedowns: +5 points

 - 5th Round Win: +40 points